 higher than the cost on the path WU-UIUC-CSU-REMAP (39) and then on the way along that path it finds

 But it seems like it should have tried that path sometimes.
 I'll check to see if there

 is anything wrong with UA.

-#15 Updated by John DeHart almost 3 years ago
+#15 Updated by John DeHart about 3 years ago

 Peter Gusev wrote: